nickbender/humdrum/README.md

 Humdrum is a simple gem for checking whether an email address is from a common public domain (e.g. gmail.com, hotmail.com etc.).

+New in 0.0.5:  Check if an email belongs to a microsoft domain.

 ## Installation

 Add this line to your application's Gemfile: